microsoft/CCF/doc/developers/logging_cpp.rst

 - ``Write``: this handler can only be executed on the primary of the consensus network.
 - ``Read``: this handler can be executed on any node of the network.
-- ``MayWrite``: the execution of this handler on a specific node depends on the value of the ``x-ccf-readonly`` header in the HTTP request.

 API Schema
 ~~~~~~~~~~